We Fight For You And Your Freedom

 Those who are convicted of assault with a dangerous weapon could be sentenced to up to ten years in prison.
 However, the penalties faced by a defendant may be higher because these types of crimes are often accompanied by other charges, such as using a firearm during the commission of a crime.
 The number of victims involved in the case as well as the defendant’s criminal history, also play a role in the severity of a person’s sentence.

-Call For A Free Consultation To Discuss Your State or Federal Violent Crimes Case
+Call For A Complementary Consultation To Discuss Your State or Federal Violent Crimes Case

 There are certain aggravating factors that could increase the seriousness of a violent crime, such as if a person sustained an injury or died, if a weapon was used, if the defendant had been previously convicted, and more.
 If these factors are present, they could significantly enhance the charges, as well as the criminal penalties.
 Since each violent crimes case is different, it is important to speak with a knowledgeable criminal defense attorney who can give you well-informed advice.
 At Jeffrey S. Weiner, P.A., our legal defense team can discuss your situation with you and help you figure out how best to proceed.